DocentEDU/jekyll-website/policies/privacy-policy.md

 InsertLearning Privacy Policy

-Created: April 14, 2015
+Created: July 17, 2017

 This Privacy Policy explains how InsertLearning, Inc., ("we" or “InsertLearning”) uses, protects, and discloses the information we collect when you use the InsertLearning services (the “Services”) through our website (http://insertlearning.com) (“Site”), browser extensions (“Extensions”), applications on Devices (“Apps”), through APIs, and through third parties.
 A “Device” is any computer used to access the Services, including (without limitation to) a desktop, laptop, smartphone, tablet, or other consumer electronic device.

 We reserve the right to modify this Privacy Policy effective immediately following posting of the modified version on the Site.
 Your use of our Services following posting will constitute your acceptance of the modified version.
 If you do not accept the terms of this Privacy Policy, please do not use the Services.
+Changes to this privacy policy must be accepted by users before they can continue using our service.

 THE INFORMATION WE COLLECT AND STORE